fat/haunt/README.md

 Haunt pulls all open issues/pull-requests from your repo and gathers a bunch of data about them from github's api.
 It then runs a series of tests (which you define).
 Each test is provided a special haunt object which contains all the issue data as well as an api to act directly on the issue.

 ---
+### Real Life Examples

+I run Haunt occasionally against [bootstrap's](//github.com/twitter/bootstrap) issues/pull requests to keep them in order and to keep the ticketing process sane.
+Initially haunt closed 48 of 54 pull requests and about 65+ issues.
+It also tagged a number of issues as popular (accomplished with a small `before` filter which checks for +1 comments).

+Here's [a link](https://github.com/twitter/bootstrap/pull/4165) to an actual pull request it closed.
+If you look at the bottom you can see that haunt made a comment explaining why the pull request was invalid, before closing it.
+Closing an issue of course is optional, we're just doing this in bootstrap to weed out people who file issues and never come back.

+The tests I ran against bootstrap are literally the same that are in the [examples dir](https://github.com/fat/haunt/blob/master/examples/basic.js) of this repo.
+The only difference is i've named them `.issue-guidlines.js` [in bootstrap]( https://github.com/twitter/bootstrap/blob/2.1.0-wip/.issue-guidelines.js).

+---
 ### Where to start?

 You can use haunt from the command line or programatically.